Al-un/al-un.fr/blog/content/articles/wip/magician-programmer.md

 As an adorer of Googlism, or the reformed DuckDuckGoism, the copyist excels in finding some written traces which will spare him/her some unnecessary effort.
 Their output often correlates with how fast they can search and copy the information to build some functioning code.

 However, an inexperienced copyist might lack knowledge to properly understand the finding.
 After all, the Lord works in mysterious ways (\*glancing at my past Webpack configurations\*).
-This obviously becomes an issue when a copy-pasted code include warnings...that were obviously ignored.
+This obviously becomes an issue when a copy-pasted code includes things that should not be copied.
 Below, a code found during a code review, with an explicit "Please do not copy this".

 ```js
 /**